-In addition to draining and cleaning the abscess, your vet will wrap the foot up to protect it from the possibility of another infection.
+In addition to draining and cleaning the abscess, your vet will wrap up the foot to protect it from the possibility of another infection.
 If necessary, your vet might prescribe antibiotics or anti-inflammatory medications to further aid in healing.

 If the abscess is severe, a good portion of the hoof might have to be removed to drain the infection.
 This would lead to a longer healing term, with additional foot protection needed.
-For the most part, minor infections heal up pretty quickly, but major abscesses that can affect tendons, bones, and joints are much more serious and could lead to longer healing and worse outcomes overall.
+For the most part, minor infections heal quickly, but major abscesses that can affect tendons, bones, and joints are more serious and could lead to longer healing and worse outcomes overall.

 If you spot the signs of a hoof abscess, time is of the essence.
 Don’t wait to see how things progress.
 Call your vet immediately and get a professional diagnosis.
 The sooner you take care of it, the better the chances of your horse making a full and speedy recovery.
 If the abscess manages to infect bones, tendons, and joints, the recovery process will be much longer and more painful.
-It’s best to stay up on your horse’s routine foot care and ensure their living spaces are sufficiently clean to try and prevent hoof abscesses from occurring at all.
+It’s best to stay up on your horse’s routine foot care and ensure that their living spaces are sufficiently clean to try to prevent hoof abscesses from occurring at all.

 Featured Image Credit: Chelle129, Shutterstock